Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

     ![Vitis Analyzer Core Compilation](./images/vitis_analyzer_core_compilation1.png)
     ![Vitis Analyzer Core Compilation Log](./images/vitis_analyzer_core_compilation2.png)

-**Note**: The **Graph View** and **Array View** are presented in the next section.
+>**Note**: The **Graph View** and **Array View** are presented in the next section.

-## Section 2: Simulate the AI Engine Graph using the `aiesimulator` and Viewing Trace and Profile Results in Vitis Analyzer
+## Section 2: Simulate the AI Engine Graph using the `aiesimulator` and View Trace and Profile Results in Vitis Analyzer

-After the graph has been compiled, you can simulate your design with the `aiesimulator` command.
+After the graph has been compiled, simulate your design with the `aiesimulator` command.
 This uses a cycle-approximate model to test your graph and get preliminary throughput information early in the design cycle, while the PL developers continue to work on the platform for the application.

-**Note**: Simulating the design with VCD will increase simulation runtime.
+>**Note**: Simulating the design with VCD increases simulation runtime.
 To learn more about this feature, see [AI Engine SystemC Simulator](https://docs.amd.com/access/sources/dita/map?isLatest=true&ft:locale=en-US&url=ug1076-ai-engine-environment).

 1. To run simulation use the command: